sensepost/mana/Readme.md

 * Alfa Black AWUS036NHA (chipset Atheros AR9271, buy at http://store.rokland.com/products/alfa-awus036nha-802-11n-wireless-n-usb-wi-fi-adapter-2-watt )
 * TP-Link TL-WN722N (chipset Atheros AR9271 )

-Note, the silver Alfa does not support master mode and will not work.
+Note, the old silver Alfa (AWUS036H) does not support master mode and will not work, but the new silver Alfa (AWUS050NH) does.

 Running
 -------